rgaiacs/numfocus-2017-grant/body.md

 # Abstract

-The use of open source software for research in Brazil is small and we want to change this by training national Python and R champions as Software Carpentry and Data Carpentry instructors so that they can lower the barrier to other researchers start using open source sotware as their go-to option.
+The use of open source software for research in Brazil is incipient and we want to change this by training national Python and R champions as Software Carpentry and Data Carpentry instructors so that they can lower the barrier to other researchers start using open source software as their go-to option.

 # Project Description

-Software Carpentry activities started in Brazil in 2014 by Raniere Silva who organised some workshops with the help of collegues.
+Software Carpentry activities started in Brazil in 2014 by Raniere Silva who organised some workshops with the help of colleagues.
-The barriers, so far, for Software Carpentry and Data Carpentry increase the number of workshops runn in Brazil for a few per year to a couple of dozen are the small number of instructors, the small number of conferences, such as PyData, where contributors could interact, and the lessons not be available in Portuguses.
+The barriers, so far, for Software Carpentry and Data Carpentry increase the number of workshops run in Brazil for a few per year to a couple of dozen are the small number of instructors, the small number of conferences, such as PyData, where contributors could interact, and the lessons not be available in Portuguese.
-This project aims to work to reduce the three barriers described before by providing support to one idea that Melissa Mendonça, Filipe Fernandes, and other attendees of SciPy Latin America 2016 had, create a Data Carpentry Lesson for Oceanograph.
+This project aims to work to reduce the three barriers described before by providing support to one idea that Melissa Mendonça, Filipe Fernandes, and other attendees of SciPy Latin America 2016 had, create a Data Carpentry Lesson for Oceanography.

 ## Instructor Training Event